DYNAMIC DUO: Probiotics Work Better with Prebiotics

-Lola Bars use a vegan, non-gmo strain of Bacillus Coagulans because it produces lactic acid and unlike Lactobacillus and many other probiotics B. coagulans go dormant during harsh conditions, which kill off other probiotics.
-Lola's B. Coagulans are hard at work facilitating digestion and providing nutrients, including B vitamins, vitamin K, folate, and essential fatty acids.
-Up to 10% of your daily energy can come from the byproducts of the friendly probiotics in your tummy.
-That’s pretty incredible.
+Lola Snacks uses a vegan, non-gmo strain of Bacillus Coagulans called BC30 because it produces lactic acid and unlike Lactobacillus and many other probiotics.
+BC30 only wakes up when it hits your gut to go to work facilitating digestion of nutrients, including B vitamins, vitamin K, folate, and essential fatty acids.
+Up to 10% of your daily energy can come from the byproducts of the friendly probiotics in your gut.

-The probiotics in LOLA BARS are well-formulated to withstand room temperature and do not require being refrigerated during periods of non-use.
-For probiotics to be most effective you need to add prebiotics, also known as fiber to your diet because prebiotics help probiotics populate and flourish in your gut (basically probiotics eat prebiotics) and will significantly increase the overall effectiveness of the probiotic.
-Prebiotics are non digestible fiber from whole foods like: whole grains, nuts, seeds, legumes, dark leafy greens, just to name a few.
-Yup, you guessed it, the oats used in LOLA Bars are natural prebiotics to help feed probiotics.
+Lola Snacks is more effective than most over the counter probiotics and yogurt/kefir because probiotics need prebiotics to be effective.
+Lola Snacks combines probiotics with prebiotics, also known as fiber, to feed and nourish probiotics to multiply and flourish in your gut (basically probiotics eat prebiotics) and will significantly increase the overall effectiveness of the probiotic.
+Prebiotics are non digestible fiber and complex carbohydrates from whole foods like: whole grains, nuts, seeds, legumes, dark leafy greens.